karekarmandar/ensek-qa-technical-test/test-cases/API/Ensek-API-TestCases.md

 - Each order’s **energy_id** and **quantity** must match the request you sent (correctness of write), and pricing/timestamps must be consistent (data integrity).

+- **Actual Outcome:**
+- Test case Passed
-- **PASS:** All created orders are present exactly once and all assertions above succeed.
+- All created orders are present exactly once and all assertions above succeed.

 **Evidence**
 - Screenshot attached.